Finding Heightmaps on the Web

 - the position of the map

 The metadata makes it easy to join maps together.
 This is important because the maps are often broken up into tiles.
-New Zealand, which is a small island country, has a DEM that is 1.7 gigabytes in size.
-The DEM is accurate to 25 metres.
-Such a file can slow down a computer markedly.
-A 1 metre DEM of Wellington, NZ's capital, is .6 gigabytes in size, imagine how big the file of a continental country would be!
-But don't worry, in a couple of weeks the price of RAM will come down and this issue will go away :).
-In the mean time, tiles are good.
+New Zealand, which is a small island country, has a 25 metre DEM that is 1.7 gigabytes in size.
+A 1 metre DEM of Wellington, NZ's capital, is .6 gigabytes in size, imagine how big the file of a continental country would be!.
 QGIS is your friend for these special file formats.
-QGIS is free.
-In the next tutorial, Getting height Maps from QGIS, I will show you how to use it to convert DEMs into a usable format.
+It is free.
+In the next tutorial, Export Heightmaps from QGIS by Screenshot, I will show you how to use it to convert DEMs into a usable format.